 Arrive at the Eldorado Hotel & Spa by 1:30 p.m. for a pet-friendly cultural tour of Santa Fe with Historic Walks of Santa Fe.
 The professional guides who lead the Downtown Daily Tours are art historians, museum docents and actors who bring Santa Fe's rich history and art scene to life.
 The tour lasts just under two hours and costs $40 per person and dogs are free.

 3 p.m.
 The Burger Stand at Burro Alley

 After the tour, walk to nearby Burro Alley to refuel with a late lunch at The Burger Stand.
-All of their burgers are prepared using Angus beef, house-made condiments with New Mexican flair, and crisp veggies straight from the farmers market.
+All of its burgers are prepared using Angus beef, house-made condiments with New Mexican flair, and veggies straight from the farmers market.
 Order the Green Chile Burger (topped with fire-roasted Hatch green chiles and melted pepper jack cheese) and Parmesan Truffle Fries for yourself, and a cheeseburger and sweet potato fries from the kid’s menu for your canine dining companion.

 5 p.m.
 A Cuppa Joe With Fido